gulsenece/HeightOfBuilding/README.md

 # HeightOfBuilding
 In this example I got the datas and example values from https://www.kalmanfilter.net/kalman1d.html

-Height of building estimation with Kalman Filter in Matlab
+Height of building estimation with Kalman Filter in MATLAB

 If you run the code, you will get these figures.